GiovanniBaccichet/RAFT/README.md

 - **Links** can have **delays**;
 - **Processes** can **stop** at any time.

-The software of choice for creating a suitable lab for testing purposes was **Vagrant** (and **VirtualBox**): both softwares are open source and offer the required capabilities for handling link failure, as well as process failure.
+The software of choice for creating a suitable lab for testing purposes was **Vagrant** (and **VirtualBox**): both software are open source and offer the required capabilities for handling link failure, as well as process failure.
 This will be explained more in depth in the following.

 ```
 RAFT
-└── testing-env/
+└── Testing\ Environment/
     ├── vagrant/
     │   ├── nodes/
     │   │   ├── node1.sh